A descent principle for compactly supported extensions of functors: Cd-structures and dimension functions

 induced by $P$ is a weak equivalence. \end{lem} \begin{proof} This follows directly from the proof of \cite[Lemma 3.4]{voevodsky}. \end{proof}

-A case where translation and proof do not commute (in the sense that the literal translation of the proof is not the proof of the translated statement), is the following lemma.
-Therefore the proof is almost, but not entirely a translation of the proof of {\cite[Lemma 3.5]{voevodsky}}.
+A case where proving the translated statement actually takes an extra step, is the following lemma.
+The proof here is almost, but not entirely a translation of the proof of {\cite[Lemma 3.5]{voevodsky}}.

 \begin{lem}[{\cite[Lemma 3.5]{voevodsky}}] Let $\X$ be a category with a dimension function and $P$ a c-complete cd-structure that is compatible with the dimension function.
 A morphism of c-excisive presheaves $F \to G$ is a $\tau_P^c$-local equivalence if and only if it is objectwise an equivalence of simplicial sets. \end{lem} \begin{proof} The if-direction is clear.
 On the other hand, let $f: F\to G$ be a $\tau_P^c$-local equivalence between c-excisive presheaves.
 Using the global projective model structure on the category of simplicial presheaves on $\X$, we can find a commuting diagram of simplicial presheaves